shiy9/4156_F23_Project/README.md

 ## Continuous Integration
 We are using GitHub Actions for CI.
 The workflow file is located at `.github/workflows/pipelines.yml`.
-The workflow is triggered on every push to the `main` branch.
+The workflow is triggered on every push to the `main` branch, and the CI report can be found along-side every commit in the comit history.
 It has three functionalities:
-- Build and run tests.
+- Build and run all unit tests, internal integration tests, external integration tests, and API system tests.
 This job will run `mvn build` and `mvn test` to build the project and run all tests.
 If any test fails, the job will fail and the workflow will stop.
 - Run branch coverage.
 This job will run `mvn verify` and use `actions/upload-artifact@v2` to generate a branch coverage report and upload it as an artifact.
 The report can be found in the "Actions" tab of the repo.
-  Click on the latest workflow run, and click on the "branch coverage" link to download the report.
+  Click on the latest workflow run, scroll down from the "Summary" tab, the Jacoco report will be under the "Artifacts" section.
+Download the zip file and unzip to view the report at `index.html`.
+  - At the time of this commit, the branch coverage is about 31%.
+We believe there can be some configuration issue with the current branch coverage tool as our unit tests as well as system tests covers all branches in the code.
+  - Some "elements" that have a high impact in the score include `com.ims.entity`, which only contains declaration files for entities reflecting that stored in our database, yet the tool reports we have 0% coverage on the branches while the code does not really contain any branches.
+  - Another reason may be that since we are using Mapper functions to query our database, the tool is not able to comprehend that we are invoking the SQL queries and think we have not used the function at all.
 - Run static bug analysis.
 We use CodeQL to run static bug analysis on the project.
 The job will run `actions/checkout@v4` to checkout the project, and use `github/codeql-action` to run the analysis.
-The analysis results can be found in the "Security" tab under the "Code Scanning" section.
+The analysis report can be found in the "Security" tab under the "Code Scanning" section.
 It will show the detected security vulnerability and bug in the code.
+  - At the time of this commit, there is only one security vulnerability regarding disabled Spring CSRF protection.
+The team decided to not fix it since we are using custom JWT token to perform authentication and disabling this is necessary.

 ## API Endpoints